meth04/Portfolio-Analytics-Dashboard/README.md

 # Portfolio Analytics Dashboard

+A lightweight and interactive Streamlit app to analyze, backtest, and optimize investment portfolios using advanced financial metrics and visualizations.

 This Streamlit application provides an interactive dashboard for portfolio analytics, risk analysis, visualization, backtesting, and optimization.
 It integrates various financial metrics and methodologies to help investors and analysts explore and optimize their portfolios.

 ## Features